eriqande/snpArcher/README.md

 having to run the whole snpArcher pipeline, and also while being quite easy to prepare a csv file or two to run it.

-This branch has a directory, `workflow/modules/qc/standalone-example` that has a BCF file in it with 16 individuals at 4 pieces of chromosome, and then some scaffolds, which should be useful for testing and demonstration.
+This branch has a directory, `standalone-qc-example` that has a vcf.gz file in it with 16 chinook salmon at 4 pieces of chromosome, and then some scaffolds, which should be useful for testing and demonstration.